gohugoio/hugo/content/en/installation/linux.md

 ### openSUSE

 Derivatives of the [openSUSE] distribution of Linux include [GeckoLinux], [Linux Karmada], and others.
-This will install the extended flavor of Hugo:
+This will install the extended edition of Hugo:

 ```sh